ancabilloni/Robot-Arm-Kinematics/README.md

 ## KUKA ARM K210 - PICK AND PLACE PROJECT
 ![image1](https://s-media-cache-ak0.pinimg.com/236x/62/44/2d/62442d955224718da89238b244578f43--industrial-robots-the-machine.jpg)

-The goal of this project is to develop a kinematics model (both forward and inverse) that helps the 6 degree of freedom robot KUKA KR210 to calculate its joints angle to approach target object, pick up the object, and then place the object in the target destination.
+The goal of this project is to develop a kinematics mathematical model (both forward and inverse) that helps the 6 degree of freedom robot KUKA KR210 to calculate its joint angles to approach target object, pick up the object, and then place the object in the target destination.
 (Credit: This project is the second project in Robotics Nanodegree by Udacity.)